Challenging Bullying, Harassment and Discrimination

 The University aims to take a pro-active approach to tackling bullying and harassment by creating a culture of respect and trust.

-The University’s Dignity at Work and Study Policy for Staff sets out the arrangements in place to challenge bullying and harassment.
+The University’s Dignity at Work and Study Policy and the informal procedure for staff and students set out the arrangements in place to challenge bullying and harassment.
 They aim to provide a fair, unbiased, confidential process which treats people with respect empowering people to be heard.

 ADVICE: staff are advised to speak to someone they can trust.

-You can contact an Harassment Support Advisor by using the report and support button.
+You can contact an Harassment Support Advisor by using the report and support button at the bottom of the page.

 - HR Partner